ASME-ground-robot/2021-22/AutonomousNavigation/msg/README.md

-These files must be placed into a msg folder inside the src folder of the ROS package.
-This will help run the Statemachine.
+These files must be placed into a msg folder inside of the ROS package.
+This will give the sensor values to help run the Statemachine.